Madam X (1994 film): Plot

-Police officer Vijay captures a lady don, Madam X, and sends her into secret custody.
+Police Officer Vijay captures a lady don, Madam X, and sends her into secret custody.
 He wants to gather the whereabouts of Madam X's gang.
-He approaches Anjali, a poor girl who looks like Madam X to enter the criminal gang so that she can provide him information about their activities.
+He approaches Sonu, a poor girl who looks like Madam X to enter the criminal gang so that she can provide him information about their activities.
 Things take a turn for the worse when Madam X escapes from custody.